bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-So let\'s see what that looks like.
-Over here, I have my **div id**=\"special\", and I have these three paragraphs in here.
-But down here I could say, var **myDiv** = **document.getElementById.** With this version, we\'re not using the pound here.
-We\'re using the older **getElementById**.
+So let&apos;s see what that looks like.
+Over here, I have my **div id**=&quot;special&quot;, and I have these three paragraphs in here.
+But down here I could say, var **myDiv** = **document.getElementById.** With this version, we&apos;re not using the pound here.
+We&apos;re using the older **getElementById**.
 We can switch that in a minute just to see what that looks like.
-But then I can say, okay, I\'ve got that element, **myDiv.innerHTML** =.
+But then I can say, okay, I&apos;ve got that element, **myDiv.innerHTML** =.
 This is an element property, so we use the equal sign, and then inside quotes, I can create a completely new piece of content to stick in there.
-That\'s my \</p\> there.
+That&apos;s my &lt;/p&gt; there.

-Okay, great, so now when I run this, you\'ll see over here, It\'s still red from before, but that\'s okay.
+Okay, great, so now when I run this, you&apos;ll see over here, It&apos;s still red from before, but that&apos;s okay.
 Those paragraphs are going to get removed and replaced with the new paragraph.
 Look at that.

-And if I come down here and look **inspect** in my body, and look at **div id**=\"special\", there\'s only one paragraph in here in my inspector.
-Whereas if I were to do View Page Source, you\'d see three paragraphs in there.
+And if I come down here and look **inspect** in my body, and look at **div id**=&quot;special&quot;, there&apos;s only one paragraph in here in my inspector.
+Whereas if I were to do View Page Source, you&apos;d see three paragraphs in there.
 Because when the page loaded, it had three paragraphs, and then the script ran and it removed those three paragraphs and put this one in instead.
-And that\'s what JavaScript is doing.
-Now, here, I\'m using **getElementById(\'special\').**
+And that&apos;s what JavaScript is doing.
+Now, here, I&apos;m using **getElementById(&apos;special&apos;).**
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 346/347.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">